Achronite/node-red-contrib-energenie-ener314rt/README.md

 The reason that a command may be resent multiple times is due to reporting issues.
 The eTRV devices, unfortunately, do not send acknowledgement for every command type (indicated by a 'No' in the *Response* column in the above table).
 This includes the *TEMP_SET* command!
 So these commands are always resent for the full number of retries.

-> NOTE: The performance of node-red may decrease when an eTRV command is cached due to dynamic polling.
-The frequency that the radio device is polled by the monitor thread automatically increases by a factor of 100 when a command is cached (it goes from checking every 5 seconds to every 50 ms) this dramatically increases the chance of a message being correctly received sooner.
+> **NOTE:** The performance of node-red may decrease when an eTRV command is cached due to dynamic polling.
+The frequency that the radio device is polled by the monitor thread automatically increases by a factor of 200 when a command is cached (it goes from checking every 5 seconds to every 25 milliseconds) this dramatically increases the chance of a message being correctly received sooner.

 ### eTRV Monitor Messages